BioplatformsAustralia/ckanext-ytp-request/README.md

 - Users can request to be part of organization
 - Organization admins and global admins can approve or reject request
+- Selected organizations can be configured to automatically approve requests
+- Users can review their current memberships and requests
 - Request history log

 ## Compatibility